Last Updated on 05/05/2026 by Marlene Marques

 SINTRA SMALL HOSTEL: Ideal for solo travelers or couples looking for an intimate space, this affordable accommodation is in a less touristy location, with beautiful views over the countryside.

-Find other accommodations in Sintra today!
+Find other accomodations in Sintra today!

 Surfing in Sintra